-Employees are one of the main obstacles of company ownership.
+Employees are one of the main obstacles to company ownership.
 It is difficult to find good workers that you can count on.
-Good employees are scarce in a peak economy, and just to get them to enter your company, you must have economic incentives.
+Good employees are scarce in a peaking economy, and just to get them to enter your company, you must have economic incentives.

 Now that is not the case.
 There are a number of high-quality individuals seeking work today.
 At a reduced cost, you can secure higher-quality jobs.
 The pendulum is spinning in the direction of the proprietor of the company.